Tale of Two TransferWises

 When considering revenues for digital money transfers, TransferWise is still behind Xoom and digital arms of Western Union, MoneyGram and Ria Money Transfer due to TransferWise’s much smaller average margin:

-Considering offline transactions, which still dominate remittances, TransferWise’s revenue level becomes barely noticeable vis-a-vis incumbents:
+In fact, in the last quarter Wester Union added more than twice in digital revenues comparing with TransferWise.
+Considering offline transactions, which still dominate cross-border money transfers, TransferWise’s revenue level becomes barely noticeable vis-a-vis incumbents:

 So, no disruption just yet.
 But could TransferWise catch up with Western Union’s revenues in the next 5 years?
 Here are the key arguments: